MooersLab/jupyterlabcctbxsnips/README.md

 Activation of the extension requires that JupyterLab is rebuilt.

 The `jupyter --path` command returns a list of paths that vary between operating systems.
-The top path listed under Data is where the snippet libraries are stored.
+The snippet libraries are stored in the first path listed under Data.
 This path varies with the operating system.
 Next, navigate to this directory and create the subdirectory `multimenus_snippets`.
 Then `git clone` the repositories of interest.
-The `+` versions are annotated with guides for editing the snippets.
+The `+` versions have guides for editing the snippets.
 These annotations become an annoyance for experienced users.
-If you are asked for a username and passward to your GitHub account, you can instead download each repository as a zip file.
+You can also download each repository as a zip file.

 The final command launches JupyterLab in the default web browser.
 No error messages should appear in the terminal.
 The menu bar should contain the items `cctbx`, `cctbx+`, `pymol` and `pymol+`.
 The bash alias command `alias pcJL='conda activate pc37 && juptyer lab'` can reduce subsequent typing.
-If there are irresolvable error messages, the broken environment can be removed with the command `conda env remove --name pc37`.
+If there are irresolvable error messages, remove the broken environment with the command `conda env remove --name pc37`.
 This first protocol has the upside of using one kernel to call CCTBX and PyMOL and the downside of possible disruptions by updates to either PyMOL or CCTBX.

 Below is the alternate protocol for PyMOL version 2.4.1 and Python3.8.